abetco/physics-simulations/DEVELOPMENT.md

 Chaotic Pendulum builds upon the first pendulum simulation, just adding another pendulum to the end of the original one.
 Buoyancy Simulation is a work in progress, but is intended to use the ofxbox2d library to create simulation of a box dropping in water.
 The Mirror Lens Simulation is intended to display what happens to the image in a mirror or lens when the object height or distance or the focal length is changed.
+**Week 4 Progress**
+All simulations have been finished.
+The Buoyancy Simulation now works as intended, and the Mirror Simulation now has ray tracing to show the correlation between the object and the image.
+A constants file has been added for each simulation, where constants such as parameter bounds and background colors have been stored.